A wordlist is a list of named words; you can add new words and look up

 print the name of the wordlist represented by wid.
 Can

-only print names defined with vocabulary
+only print names defined with vocabulary or

-, otherwise prints ‘address’.
+wordlist constant, otherwise prints ‘address’.

-We recommend to use find-name
+We recommend to use find-name instead of find.

 Search all word lists in the current search order for the